-a typical example of a PowerPoint seen in way too many corporate presentations.
-It literally just states the points without any visual pazzazz to engage audience members.
-So, the chances of audience members paying attention are slim.
-Indeed, some audience members have even died of boredom* while being inflicted with such slides (hence the phrase “Death by PowerPoint”)
+Above – a typical PowerPoint slide that might feature in too many business presentations.
+It just states the points without any visual engagement for the audience.
+The chances of audience members paying attention here are slim.
+Indeed, some audience members have even died of boredom while being inflicted with such slides (hence the phrase “Death by PowerPoint”).

 Fortunately, it doesn’t have to be like this.
-What follows are several examples of how one might add some basic “pazzazz” to the above information in a much less lethal, audience-friendly way.
+We’ve collated several easy examples of how one might add some basic “pazzazz” to the above layouts in a much less lethal, audience-friendly way.

 The first option is to use a grid layout:

 This simply avoids the visual monotony of a list.
 Each point can be placed inside any shape (rectangles/ circles/ hexagons/ custom shapes) and each shape has a different colour.
 The shapes are evenly spaced and aligned and can be brought in using animation to give them an extra bit of ooompf (which also stops your audience from reading ahead = good).